EricPostMaster/tea-recommender/README.md

 Now it's time to test everything and see if it's working.
 I need to figure out how to test this, but for now I'm pretty sure I can just add/update one user at a time and make sure everything adds up correctly.

+_[an hour or so later]_

+Tested, and everything is working again!!! 🥳 I was able to get new users and update an existing user without messing up the base datasets.
+I'm very relieved.

+Two potential next steps:
+* Grow this user dataset and start making some recommendations with it
+* Improve the tea dictionary functions.
+They are very inefficient right now, so growing the dictionary 10x will take a relatively long time and consume a lot of data, and that's not even very much data to add to the dictionary.
+I don't want to grow that dataset until the functions are more efficient.

+I think I'm going to focus on growing the user dataset and doing some reco work with it.
+That will feel good.

 **12/16/22 - I'm back!**
 It's been a while since I've worked on this project, and I'm glad to be back at it.
 I took a break for a bit to work on my Fortune Cookie Movies project, move to Utah, and just generally take a break because I've been feeling a little burnt out.
 Anyway, I'm ready to get back into this.